yushan-li/yushan-li.github.io/_pages/about.md

 # Latest News

+- 2025 Jan 23: One co-author paper was accepted by IEEE Transactions on Cybernetics, congratulations to Zitong Wang!
 - 2024, Dec 26: One paper was accepted by IEEE Transactions on Automatic Control (TAC) as Full Paper!
 - 2024, Dec 4: One co-author paper was accepted by Automatica, congratulations to Tao Xu!
 - 2024, Nov 16: One paper was accepted by IEEE Transactions on Automatic Control (TAC) as Full Paper!